 All toxic mushrooms cause vomiting and abdominal pain; other manifestations vary significantly by mushroom type.
 Generally, mushrooms that cause symptoms early (within 2 hours) are less dangerous than those that cause symptoms later (usually after 6 hours).

 Treatment for most mushroom poisonings is symptomatic and supportive.
 Activated charcoal may be useful to limit absorption.
 Numerous antidotal therapies have been tried, especially for Amanita species, but none have shown consistently positive results.

-Symptoms begin within 15 to 30 min and include euphoria, enhanced imagination, and hallucinations.
+Symptoms begin within 15 to 30 minutes and include euphoria, enhanced imagination, and hallucinations.
 Tachycardia and hypertension are common, and hyperpyrexia occurs in some children; however, serious consequences are rare.

 Treatment occasionally involves sedation (eg, with benzodiazepines).

+Certain mushrooms contain toxins that stimulate muscarinic cholinergic receptors, thus mimicking the effects of acetylcholine on these receptors (the toxins do not stimulate nicotinic cholinergic receptors).
 Mushrooms that cause early muscarinic symptoms include members of the Inocybe and Clitocybe genera.

 Atropine may be given to treat severe muscarinic symptoms (eg, wheezing, bradycardia).

 Mushrooms that cause delayed GI symptoms include members of the Amanita, Gyromitra, and Cortinarius genera.